solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 EOF
 ```

-Since FDS is enabled, Gloo will go ahead and discover all available lambdas using the ServicaAccount credentials.
+Since FDS is enabled, Gloo Edge will go ahead and discover all available lambdas using the ServicaAccount credentials.
 The lambda we will be using for the purposes of this demo will be called `uppercase`, and it is a very simple lambda
 which will uppercase any text in the request body.
 ```shell script